The Comprehensive Guide to Cost of Birth Control in Malaysia

 Cost of condoms in Malaysia:

-- Male condoms: Ranges from RM6 for a 3-pack box, RM20 per 12-pack box and onwards.
-Sometimes even distributed for free at health clinics.
+• From pharmacies: Ranges from RM6 for a 3-pack, RM20 per 12-pack and onwards.

-#2 – Birth control pills (Oral Contraception)
+#2 – Birth control pills in Malaysia (Oral Contraception)

 What is it: Birth control pills are a kind of medicine with hormones to stop ovulation.
 No ovulation means there’s no egg hanging around for sperm to fertilise, so pregnancy can’t happen.